List of NCIS characters: Nick Torres

 In season 16 episode "Mona Lisa", Torres is drugged and led to believe he killed someone in cold blood.
-During this time, Bishop begins to doubt his innocence and while he was cleared of all wrongdoing, Torres is deeply hurt by Bishop's lack of faith, saying outright he would not have done the same to her.
+During this time, Bishop begins to doubt his innocence, and while he was cleared of all wrongdoing, Torres is deeply hurt by Bishop's lack of faith, saying outright he would not have done the same to her.
 At the same time, he begins to doubt his own innocence, wondering what the difference between him and a cold-blooded killer is.

 In the season 17 episode "On Fire", Torres and Bishop are hit by a car, with Torres pushing Bishop out of the way, leading him to end up with more severe injuries.
 He flatlines once, and the experience leads Bishop to hint at her feelings for him.
-In the following episode "Lonely Hearts", he returns to work, but is still somewhat injured, and finally decides to rest longer with Bishop's little push.
+In the following episode, "Lonely Hearts", he returns to work but is still somewhat injured and finally decides to rest longer with Bishop's little push.

 In the sixth episode of season 18, "1mm", Bishop and Torres are trapped in cells rigged to blow, with Bishop standing on the pressure plate that triggers the bomb.
 They both escape unscathed when Gibbs comes to rescue them, but not before she and Torres confess to having feelings for each other.
 From this episode on, they begin calling each other by their first names, rather than their last.

 In the season 18 episode "Sangre", Torres' absentee father returns, and is a suspect in a murder.
 Torres refuses to let him back into his life, due to the fact that he walked out on him and his family when he was five.
 Bishop tries to get Torres to give his father a chance, and he does at the end of the episode, when he invites his father to get dinner together.
 In the end, however, Torres goes to pick up his father only to find that he has left again, and goes to join Gibbs, the closest thing to a dad he has, for dinner.

+In the season 22 episode "Baker's Man", Torres struggles with telling fellow agent and teammate Jessica Knight that he is dating her sister Robin.
+When Knight finds out, she is furious, but eventually accepts the relationship.